Geoffrey Chaucer: Unveiling the Merry Bard

 Author Information

-Mary Flannery is the Swiss National Science Foundation Eccellenza Professorial Fellow at the University of Bern.
-A regular contributor to the Times Literary Supplement, her publications include Practising Shame: Female Honour in Later Medieval England.
+Mary Flannery is Swiss National Science Foundation Eccellenza Professorial Fellow at the University of Bern.
+She is a fellow of the Royal Historical Society and the Society of Antiquaries, has published widely on medieval literature and culture, and writes regularly for the TLS.
+Her publications include Practising Shame: Female Honour in Later Medieval England (2019).

 Tab Content 6